Compare The Best Presentation Software for Churches: Free & Paid Versions

 Proclaim is a cloud-based app that allows multiple users to collaborate in real-time.
 It has a great set of integrations, including SongSelect, CCLI, Logos, and the higher-level subscription come with an extensive media library of motion graphics and video clips.

 The slide editor is adequate, though a bit different than others.
 It’s easy to use, but it’s not revolutionary.
 In some ways, the Faithlife ecosystem is like Microsoft 365 for churches.
 The power isn’t in any single app or service; it’s in the deep integrations.

 However, of all the ones listed here, Proclaim is the most expensive option.
 The software is only a subscription, which, depending on church size and features, ranges between $200 to $1175 per year.
 The website suggests the most popular option for the average small church is $300/year.

 At $399 per year, MediaShout is a higher-tier paid worship presentation software that used to be more popular, and still deserves mention.

 The slide editor is powerful, even supporting advanced features like scrolling text.
-There’s support for stage screens with limited customization, and audio and props layers, along with audio playlists.
+There’s support for stage screens with limited customization, audio and props layers, and audio playlists.